 - Tim Hannan.
 A cool guy from college who I always respected.
 He's a professor at New Mexico State.

 Additional individuals who I was only acquainted with, but whose thoughts, writings, discussions, etc. nonetheless held large influence on me:

 - Michael Sidoric, another jack of all trades, medical researcher, journalist who worked with Walter Kronkite.

 Someone else you may know from Albuquerque: Johnny Tapia.
 He was from the North Valley, which is another Hispanic section of the city.
 Tapias life and philosophy embodied a lot of what is the Hispanic and New Mexican attitude and stance towards life.

-I have travelled all over the U.S. and have been to Canada, Mexico, China (Shanghai), and Germany, and have travelled extensively in Colombia (South America).
-I like Latin culture, particularly that of the coffee growing area of Colombia.
-My favorite cities in Colombia are Caicedonia and Manizales.
+I have travelled all over the U.S. and have been to Canada, Mexico, China (Shanghai), and Germany, and South America.

 Having worked in the computer industry for a number of years, it is natural that I should end up here.
 I continue to work as a Linux system administrator.
 See my Computers page and why I am a lazy sysadmin.

 I used to trade oil futures and options, but no longer do this ever since Marty Chavez (also from the North Valley in Albuquerque) told me that it is a waste of time due to the random walk theory and Brownian motion.